ScriptSmith/instamancer/README.md

-  instamancer location [id]      Scrape a location instamancer user [id]          Scrape a user instamancer post [ids]         Scrape a comma-separated list of posts instamancer batch [batchfile]  Read newline-separated arguments from a file
+  instamancer location [id]      Scrape a location instamancer user [id]          Scrape a user instamancer post [ids]         Scrape a comma-separated list of posts instamancer search [query]     Perform a search of users, tags and places instamancer batch [batchfile]  Read newline-separated arguments from a file

 Options: